 Normally, NSC systems are accessed remotely through SSH (Secure Shell).
 This protects your communication from eavesdroppers.
-However, you can still make mistakes (e.g. using a weak password) that expose both you and NSC to unnecessary risks.
+However, you can still make mistakes (for example using a weak password, or using a password that is used for something else too) that expose both you and NSC to unnecessary risks.

-When you receive a account on an NSC system, you are asked to set a new password on it.
+When you are about to receive an account on an NSC system, you are asked to set a new password on it.
 Please follow these two rules when choosing your password:

 Tip: Pick a sentence that is easy to remember, and use the initials of the words as your password.
 Make sure it is at the very least eight characters long.
 For example, the Shakespeare quote "Three score and ten I can remember well" yields the password Tsa10Icrw.
 (But please don't use Tsa10Icrw as your real password, since you now can find it in Google...)